alexisolavarria/blog/_posts/Writings/2018-04-11-Programming-Pearls-Day-2.markdown

 card_image: /img/post_images/pearls.jpg
 card_image_credit: Photo by Tim Mossholder on Pexels
 ---
-Contuinuing my journey, here's the problem for the day: _How would you implement bit vectors using bitwise logical operations?_
+Continuing my journey, here's the problem for the day: _How would you implement bit vectors using bitwise logical operations?_

 So, here's my solution to the problem, which works wonderfully: